1. Blog

 The Advantages of Using DJ.Studio#

-When you compare the systems and workflows offered by these two different types of DJ software, you can really see where certain advantages come to the foreground.
+When you compare the workflows offered by these two types of DJ software, you can really see where certain advantages come to the foreground.

 In comparison, DJ.Studio and its timeline-based system can make the lives of these audio producers much easier.
 For one, it means that you don't have to physically record the mix live.
 So rather than having to spend an hour recording an hour set, you can put all the pieces together much faster, and export the tracks as a single recording at over 5 times real-time speed.

-This means you could record an hour set in around four minutes - rather than the full hour it would take to record with live software.
-This doesn't take into account any extra time wasted if you made mistakes while recording your mix live.
+This means you can render an hour-long DJ mix in roughly 10–15 minutes depending on system performance, instead of recording the entire set in real time.
+This also doesn't include the extra time often required when mistakes happen during a live recording.
 If you're recording live and you make mistakes you have to either go back and rerecord the transitions and mixes, or edit the mistakes out in recording software which just adds more time to the production process.

 Even in some situations DJ.Studio has useful features which go hand in hand with live performance software, for example, the ability to make mini-mixes and DJ edits very quickly.

 One noticeable advantage is the level of creativity you can express in DJ.Studio's timeline editor.
 Particularly in transitions, for example, there's only so much you can do when mixing in real time with two hands on a DJ controller.
-You can only twist two knobs at the same time - however, with DJ.Studio you can edit all the parameters simultaneously in the timeline, including EQ volume filters effects.
-This makes it easier to achieve very high-quality transitions with minimal effort - improving the final sound quality of your mix.
+You can only twist two knobs at the same time - however, with DJ.Studio you can edit all the parameters simultaneously in the timeline, including EQ, volume, filters and effects.
+This makes it easier to create very clean and controlled transitions with minimal effort, improving the final sound quality of your mix.

 DJ.Studio Transitions advanced

-This means you can create much more advanced and interesting transitions using DJ.Studio that otherwise you wouldn't be able to do with traditional mixing software.
+This makes it possible to create much more advanced and controlled transitions than would normally be possible with traditional live mixing software.

 Serato vs DJ.Studio Feature Comparison#